Keto and Breastfeeding: Is It a Good Idea?

 Your body is incredibly smart.
 If it senses that it’s having to fight for energy, it will try to preserve itself—that means cutting back on breastmilk production and storing fat.
 Not only will you supply less milk, but your body will cling to those few pounds you were trying to lose in the first place.

 The keto diet is different, however, as it emphasizes a large intake of high-fat foods, even if it does cut carbs.
-There isn’t any evidence that a low-carb diet will affect your milk supply, although it’s important to note that most pediatricians probably won’t recommend anything other than a balanced diet while breastfeeding.
+There isn’t any evidence that a low-carb diet will affect your milk supply.
+However, it’s important to note that most pediatricians probably won’t recommend anything other than a balanced diet while breastfeeding.

 There is a chance that, because most keto foods are so filling, you actually won’t eat as much as you usually do.
 This could make it harder to reach your daily caloric intake goals, which could lead to a decrease in milk supply.
 Another thing to consider is hydration—the keto diet can be dehydrating, so you’d have to commit yourself to drinking enough water to make up for it.